 70.020 AMENDMENTS

 Amendments for additional work on personal service contracts shall be permitted only if the City requests additional work of the same type.
-Any such amendment may not exceed 25% of the original contract value. /f an additional personal services contract is to be awarded for work related to an existing personal service contract, the total value of the new and old contracts is to be considered in determining the type of selection procedure required. /f a contract was originally awarded by the informal selection procedure, amendments that would result in a total contract price of more than $50,000 are not permitted. /f a contract was originally awarded by the direct appointment procedure under Section 70.015C.1.a, amendments that would result in a total contract price of more than $10,000 are not permitted.
+Any such amendment may not push the contract past the current year’s project budget.
+If an additional personal services contract is to be awarded for work related to an existing personal service contract, the total value of the new and old contracts is to be considered in determining the type of selection procedure required.
+If a contract was originally awarded by the informal selection procedure, amendments that would result in a total contract price of more than $50,000 are not permitted.
+If a contract was originally awarded by the direct appointment procedure under Section 70.015C.1.a, amendments that would result in a total contract price of more than $10,000 are not permitted.

 PCR 80.000 - EMERGENCY CONTRACTS; SPECIFIC EXEMPTION REQUIREMENTS; BOARD EXCEPTION; PROCEDURES; TEMPORARY EXEMPTIONS